Element84/stapi-spec/README.md

 configuration.
 The opportunities are represented in a FeatureCollection, with order specific attributes and values in the feature properties.

+Implementations can choose to support synchronous or asynchronous opportunity search requests as needed to support the duration of the operations required to find opportunities for a given Product.
+In cases where the opportunity search can be completed within the duration of a regular HTTP request synchronous operation is feasible and does not require maintaining any request or opportunity state outside the context of the request.

+Where opportunitiy search takes a longer duration, asynchronous operation allows the API to return an [Opportunity Search Record](./opportunity/README.md#opportunity-search-record) immediately, which the client can then use to check the status of the search and retrieve the search results once they are available.
+Async support does require the implementation to maintain the state of the search and any results outside the context of the request, so the requestor can retrieve the results at some point after they are made available.

 ## Endpoints

 STAPI follow the modern web API practices of using HTTP Request Methods